 Once the person pays the fine or serves the time, the court will no longer hold him/her in contempt.
 Note that if the person fails to show up at the "show cause" hearing, the court will issue a bench warrant for the person's arrest.
 Learn how to quash bench warrants in Nevada.

-Isn't it true that Nevada courts don't go after people who ditch jury duty?
+Do Nevada courts really go after people who ditch jury duty?

-Some people get lucky and aren't penalized for missing jury duty, but it's still against the law.
-It's always recommended that people try to attend jury duty, and if they can't make it, to inform the court in advance.
+Some people get lucky and are not penalized for missing jury duty, but it is still against the law.
+It is always recommended that people try to attend jury duty, and if they cannot make it, to inform the court in advance.

 What accommodations must employers make for staffers who have jury duty in Nevada?
-And what penalties do they face if they don't?
+And what penalties do they face if they do not?